Vampiro/dev/docs/electron.md

 ## Running in Dev Mode

-At this point if you run your app in Electron in dev mode with:
+At this point you can run your app in Electron in dev mode with:

 ```bash
 npm run dev